Application deadline – July 1, 2024

 1. Application & paid fee

-Complete the Graduate School Application and pay the application fee.
+Complete the UW Grad School application and pay the application fee.
 Applications must be completed online.

-- Create an application profile or log in to an existing applicant profile
+- Create an applicant profile or log in to an existing applicant profile

 - Create a new application